adrianHards/learning-rails/style.md

 For you to install
 ------------------

-### Rubocop Installation (already added)
+### Rubocop Installation

 [Documentation](https://docs.rubocop.org/rubocop/index.html)

-- [x] only one person needs to complete the following setup at the start of a project
+- [ ] only one person needs to complete the following setup at the start of a project
 - [ ] once pushed to GitHub, everyone else just needs to run bundle install
 - [ ] install each of the VS Code extensions list below
 - [ ] visit your VS Code settings and complete the [following](https://github.com/testdouble/standard/wiki/IDE:-vscode).